astrotime/timenomad_app/collections/_posts/2019-03-14-timeline-of-saturn-pluto-conjunction-of-2020-and-its-karmic-meaning.md

 </div>
 <div class="float-clear"></div>

-Superimposing **Saturn–Pluto cycles** over the graph of the **USA net investment position** helps to see the big picture.
-Net investment position reflects how much assets the country holds as opposed to what it owes to foreign entities.
+Superimposing **Saturn–Pluto cycles** over the graph of the **USA net international investment position** helps to see the big picture.
+Net international investment position reflects how much foreign assets the country holds as opposed to what it owes to foreign entities.
+One can think of that as a reflection of country‘s reserves and savings.
 The US is in negative zone since about 1990.

 The pattern so far has been clear.
 The World Wars 1 and 2 brought a lot of money during **1914–1947** which resulted in a stable and prosperous post-war period of **1947–1982** (the last decade of that period was on decline).
 Aggressive economical reforms during 70s and 80s produced modern financial industry that was pretty much running the last cycle of **1982–2020** by the means of speculative investment and globalisation.